The Best Week Ever.

 “I came to the week with rather high expectations, as it was advertised as ‘the best week ever.’
 The program not only met my expectations, but surpassed them by a landslide.” – G.B.
 San Jose, CA, ECSP 2016 participant

-Students who will be entering their senior year of high school in the fall of 2016 are welcome to register for the Summer 2016 programs.
-Summer 2016 will mark the 18th year of this wildly popular program, which boasts over 1900 alumni since 1999.
+Students who will be entering their senior year of high school in the fall of 2016 are welcome to register for the Summer 2017 programs.
+Summer 2017 will mark the 19th year of this wildly popular program, which boasts over 2,000 alumni since 1999.
 Each year, hundreds of high school students spend a week on campus and describe the week as one of the best weeks of their lives, ranking it on average 4.75 out of 5 on a survey.
+Registration for the 2017 Experience Christendom Summer Program will open online on December 1, 2017.

 This is the most-popular, well-attended, and highly-ranked pre-college summer program of its kind.
 It’s just that good.